 Tranquil coastlines, lush mountains and ancient artifacts combine effortlessly to stir the senses.
-The Thai people’s legendary hospitality, both fascinating and mysterious but friendly and welcoming, epitomizes its ‘land of smiles’ reputation.
-Along with a mouth-watering cuisine, Thai massage and scores of activities to indulge in it is not hard to see why Thailand is so irresistible.
+The Thai people’s legendary hospitality, fascinating and mysterious while friendly and welcoming, epitomizes its "land of smiles" reputation.
+Along with a mouth-watering cuisine, Thai massage and scores of activities to indulge, it's easy to see why Thailand is so irresistible.

-Thailand is in Southeast Asia, sharing borders with Burma, Laos, Cambodia and Malaysia.
+Thailand is in Southeast Asia, sharing land borders with Burma, Laos, Cambodia and Malaysia, bounded by the Andaman Sea and the Gulf of Thailand.
 International flights from around the globe provide non-stop routes to Bangkok and other major tourist destinations in Thailand including Phuket, Koh Samui, Chiang Mai and Pattaya.
 Its central location makes it the ideal hub for exploring the rest of Asia, particularly since a number of low-cost airlines now fly throughout Thailand and to neighboring countries.